Acute rehabilitation is designed to:

 Qualifying for acute rehabilitation

-Patients needing constant physical, occupational, or speech therapy to regain or improve their level of independence after an accident or illness may be right for an acute rehabilitation (acute rehab) program.
+Patients who need constant physical, occupational, or speech therapy to regain or improve their level of independence after an accident or illness may be right for an acute rehabilitation (acute rehab) program.

 Admission to acute rehabilitation generally requires that you are able to take part in three or more hours of therapy a day.
 You must also be able to return home after an average stay of two to six weeks.
 Family members will need to plan for your return home once this care has ended.